andrigamerita/Pattor-Radio/README.md

 - Customization for all PiFM options
 - Reloading of configurations at every cycle without program restart
 - Support for many other common audio formats and extensions, including but not limited to: .mp2, .m4a, .m4b, MP4, .wma, and various videogame formats
+- Converting non-ASCII text to ASCII when possible (ex.
+Kana/Kanji to Romaji)
 - Probably much more

 #### Optional and required third-party libraries and programs